toanleviet95/react-native-qrcode-scanner/README.md

 [react-native-camera](https://github.com/lwansbrough/react-native-camera) is a dependency for this package that you'll need to add to your project.
 To install, run the following commands:

-1. `npm install react-native-camera --save`
+1. `npm install react-native-camera-custom-mode --save`
-2. `react-native link react-native-camera`
+2. `react-native link react-native-camera-custom-mode`

 #### New Version/Migration